AVISPL/dal-infrastructure-management-neat-pulse/README.md

 - If sensor or display properties are missing for a device, verify the device model - not all properties are supported on all models (e.g. Neat Pad does not support ScreenStandby, AutoWakeup, DisplayPreference, HDMICECControl, or RoomSensorInformation)
 - If devices are not appearing, check the filterByPulseRoomName and filterByExcludingPulseRoomName adapter properties to ensure the desired rooms are not filtered out

-If none of the recommended steps help, please enter an SOS ticket at {https://avi-spl.atlassian.net/servicedesk/customer/portals}
+If none of the recommended steps help, please raise an SOS ticket at: https://avi-spl.atlassian.net/servicedesk/customer/portals

-## What AI Assistant can do with it:
+## What AI Assistant can do with the Neat Pulse Integration:
 - Find Neat Pulse Aggregated Devices (Neat Pulse Aggregator as Monitoring Proxy)
 - Verify Neat Pulse Aggregator configuration
 - Check device online/offline status (Connected, deviceOnline properties)
 - Check room sensor readings (temperature, CO2, humidity, air quality, occupancy)

-## What AI Assistant cannot do with it:
+## What AI Assistant cannot do with the Neat Pulse Integration:
 - Provision the devices
 - Generate or rotate API tokens (must be done in the Neat Pulse UI)
 - Push firmware updates directly